Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Item_Modifiers.md

 Item modifiers (also called loot functions) let you transform item stacks: change counts, add components, set names/lore, copy data, and more.
 Kore exposes a concise DSL over the vanilla format so you can define modifiers in code and use them in commands and loot tables.

-For the vanilla reference, see the [Minecraft Wiki – Item modifier](https://minecraft.wiki/w/Item_modifier).
+For the vanilla reference, see the [Minecraft Wiki: Item modifier](https://minecraft.wiki/w/Item_modifier).

 ## Quick start